robinhood/faust/docs/introduction.rst

     to make it easy for developers to extend Faust with new capabilities, and integrate into your existing systems.

+Lean
+    The source code is short and readable, and serves as a good starting point for anyone who wants to learn how Kafka stream processing systems work.

 Upcoming Features
 =================